 How does mediation work?

 Mediation makes it much easier to communicate without fear of repercussions, as discussions may not be used in a court of law at a later date.
-Parties must sign a confidentiality agreement before commencing mediation.
+Parties must sign a confidentiality agreement (NDA) before commencing mediation.

 Once a mediator has been appointed, talks can begin.
 Usually the first meeting is not about the dispute itself, but about how the mediation process will proceed.
 Parties meet the mediator either together or separately so that the mediator can gather information for the further process.

-This process usually gives the mediator a clear picture of the problem and what parties’ positions and interests are.
+This process usually gives the mediator a clear picture of the dispute and what parties’ positions and interests are.
 If not, then the mediator may take some more time to uncover what the root of the problem actually is.

 What can be agreed?